Human sacrifice: Celtic peoples

 Several ancient Irish bog bodies have been interpreted as kings who were ritually killed, presumably after serious crop failures or other disasters.
 Some were deposited in bogs on territorial boundaries (which were seen as liminal places) or near royal inauguration sites, and some were found to have eaten a ceremonial last meal.
 Some academics suggest there are allusions to kings being sacrificed in Irish mythology, particularly in tales of threefold deaths.

 The medieval Dindsenchas (Lore of Places) says that, in pagan Ireland, first-born children were sacrificed at an idol called Crom Cruach, whose worship was ended by Saint Patrick.
-However, this account was written by Christian scribes centuries after the supposed events and may be based on Bibical traditions about the god Moloch.
+However, this account was written by Christian scribes centuries after the supposed events and may be based on biblical traditions about the god Moloch.

 In Britain, the medieval legends of Dinas Emrys and of Saint Oran of Iona mention foundation sacrifices, whereby people were ritually killed and buried under foundations to ensure the building's safety.
 The Waldensians sect was later accused of child sacrifice by the Church.

 Baltic peoples

-According to written sources from the 13th-14th centuries, the Lithuanians and Prussians made sacrifices to their pagan gods at their sacred places, alka hills, battlefields and near natural objects (sea, rivers, lakes, etc.).
+According to written sources from the 13th–14th centuries, the Lithuanians and Prussians made sacrifices to their pagan gods at their sacred places, alka hills, battlefields and near natural objects (sea, rivers, lakes, etc.).
 In 1389 following the military victories in the land of Medininkai the Samogitians cast lots which indicated Marquard von Raschau, the commander of Klaipėda (Memel), as a suitable victim for gods and burnt him on horseback in full armour.
 It possibly was the last human sacrifice in medieval Europe.